sandylaker/sandylaker.github.io/_news/announcement_2.md

 ---
 I started to teach the course
 [Applied Deep Learning with TensorFlow and PyTorch](https://moodle.lmu.de/course/view.php?id=20917) at LMU together with my colleagues.
-This course aims to provide students a solid understanding of deep learning frameworks through various exploratory projects and challenges.